Rhythm-agrawal/Rhythm-agrawal/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
 - 🎓 &nbsp; Studying Computer Science at the University of North Carolina at Charlotte.
-- 🤖 &nbsp; Research Assistant at for Computer Science and System Engineering Dept at UNCC
+- 🤖 &nbsp; Research Assistant for Computer Science and System Engineering Dept at UNCC
 - 🧑‍💻 &nbsp; Worked on more than 20 projects in Ruby on Rails, Javascript/React, AWS, Docker, Kubernetes, Python, SQL.
 Integrated 30+ third-party APIs from scratch including(Heroku, Google, Slack, Airtable, Justworks, Render, Asana API etc) using oauth token, api key and token based mechanism.
 - 📚 &nbsp;  Currrently learning Generative AI.
 - 📀 &nbsp;  3 years work experience as a Full-Stack Software developer.